Skip to content

 Ungaland started from a pretty simple idea: what if a fast-paced action-platformer had light elements of a soulslike?
 Not all soulslikes need to be dark and serious, and from that idea, Ungaland was born.

-Oogie stands in a bright prehistoric landscape in Ungaland with giant stone ruins and dinosaurs in the background
+Oogie stands in a colorful prehistoric world in UNGALAND! with stone ruins and dinosaurs in the distance

 The prehistoric theme also gives us room to mix humor, danger, and imagination in a way that feels fresh.
 We’re building a vibrant, slightly absurd world where oversized weapons, strange creatures, and evolving abilities all make sense.
 That freedom is really at the core of Ungaland’s identity.